 It is also important that you discuss your plans on what is being left behind to your own children or any children you might have together.
 If you only plan to leave assets to your children, and not yours and your new spouse’s, you need to express this wish.

-The compassionate and experienced estate planning team at The Law Office of Seth Bier understands the challenges that arise when getting remarried and blending two families together.
+The compassionate and experienced estate planning team at Bier Law understands the challenges that arise when getting remarried and blending two families together.
 We can answer your questions and help put strong protections in place that prevent your assets from going to anyone other than the people you name.
 Contact us today to schedule a consultation.